snoop2head/scss_practice/README.md

-### Moving grids as a whole: justify-content & align-content
+### justify-content & align-content Moving grids as a whole

 ```css
 .grid {